 - Illness or exhaustion.

 - Negative feedback from managers.

 - Struggling with a heavy workload.

 Managing Tears in the Workplace

 Seeing someone in tears, especially someone you know well, can prompt an emotional response.
 You might feel sympathy, concern, awkwardness, or uncertainty.
-You don't need to rush up to him immediately and ask what's wrong, but neither can you ignore what's happening.
+You don't need to rush up to them immediately and ask what's wrong, but neither can you ignore what's happening.

-There are three steps that you can take to help someone who's crying at work: deciding when to respond, exploring the underlying cause, and moving forward.
+There are three steps that you can take to help someone who's crying at work:

 Step 1.
 Deciding When to Respond